 1pm — 6pm

-Please note: Masks are required while inside the Mills Gallery.
+Please note: Proof of COVID-19 vaccination and masks are required while inside the Mills Gallery.

 The Mills Gallery at Boston Center for the Arts is located at 551 Tremont Street, Boston, MA.